Tucson and Pima County

 Eviction Prevention/Rental Assistance and Utility Relief Program

-The Eviction Prevention Program is not accepting new inquiries at this time.
-We continue to advocate for additional funding.
-If you previously submitted an inquiry, please call (520) 724-2505 and speak with one of our staff to see whether your case is eligible for assignment to a caseworker.
+If you are in need of rent and/or utility assistance, please call (520) 724-2505 and speak with one of our staff to see whether your case is eligible for assignment to a caseworker.
+Calls are answered by staff, Monday – Friday 8am to 5pm excluding holidays.
 Applying does not guarantee funding.
 Funding is dependent on availability and whether the applicant meets federal eligibility requirements.

 If you are facing eviction, please visit Emergency Eviction Legal Services or call (520) 724-3357.
 Our Emergency Eviction Legal Services team can connect eligible tenants with legal services, help litigants navigate the eviction process, and connect individuals with other resources like job assistance.